Healthycell REM Sleep Review

 In table 1, you can see that in the week I took Healthycell REM Sleep, I got an average of seven hours and six minutes of sleep across the week.
 This was 13 minutes more each night than when I took the Remrise sleep aid.
 And also even more than each of the three weeks before then.

-Each night was quite close to seven hours, with no wild swings either way, so I put the average in the table rather than listing each night individually.
+Each night was quite close to seven hours, with no big swings either way, so I put the average in the table rather than listing each night individually.

-So on that point, it looks pretty good for Healthycell.
-Sure, an extra 15-20 minutes sleep each night might seem quite modest on paper.
+So on that point, it looks like I got plenty of sleep during the week I took Healthycell REM Sleep.
+An extra 15-20 minutes sleep each night might seem like a modest increase.
 But for me personally, seven hours tends to be the point at which I feel like I got a reasonable night’s sleep.

 2. Sleep score

 I know sleep tracker sleep ‘sleep scores’ can be controversial, with their mysterious algorithms and unpredictability.
-But let’s go there anyway!
+But let’s have a look anyway.

 Table 2